 Many of our most well-used records, particularly those sources used by family historians are available to view on microfilm only.
 We do not operate a booking system at Woodhorn.
 However, if you wish to view microfilm copies of records at our Berwick-upon-Tweed office it is essential that you reserve a microfilm reader in advance of your visit.

-Users of our Woodhorn service must register prior to using The Study Centre.
-Registration must be done in person at the Woodhorn Welcome Desk where a Woodhorn Card will be issued.
-Access to the full services at the Study Centre is not possible without a Woodhorn Card.
+Users of our service must register prior to using The Study Centre.
+Access to the full services at the Study Centre is not possible without a CARN Card.
 On your first visit to Woodhorn you must bring identification.
 For full details of the registration scheme click here.

 For researchers unable to visit the offices personally we offer a Postal Research Service.
 Please contact either office or click here for further details.
 Photocopies, digital images or prints of archives can be obtained from both offices provided that copyright and other relevant guidelines are observed.
 Fragile documents cannot be copied.
 For full details of our Reprographics Service click here.